lawnjelly/godot-lportal/README.md

 _Feel free to leave suggestions / feature requests on the issue tracker, especially regarding ease of use._

 ## Current status
 The system is mostly working.
-I am now testing / polishing the interface and adding a few features.
-I will make a first release before implementing PVS as PVS is an optional feature.
+I am now testing / polishing the interface and adding debugging.
+I will leave PVS and closable portals until after the first release.

 ## Roadmap
 * Auto conversion of named room spatials and portal mesh instances to LRoom and LPortal DONE